DCAN-Labs/dcan-nn-unet/doc/tasks/527/527-all-measures.md

 Task 527
 ========

-527 was trained with a T1+T2 pair
+527 was trained with a T1+T2 pair from HBCD.
 ```
 iou_median:        0.7921853510223594
 dice_score_median: 0.8840431096012269